sp-niemand/yii2-jobby/README.md

         * * * * * /var/www/project/yii jobby

-Now you can use `jobby` Mongo collection to schedule tasks for your project.
+Now you can use `jobby` SQL table in MySQL or something similar to configure and schedule tasks.

 Advanced usage
 --------------